-When attempting to insert the card into the port, bear in mind, this port is upside down because the main board on which it is attached faces upwards, into the inside of the laptop.
+When attempting to insert the card into the port, bear in mind, this port is upside down.
+The main board on which it is attached faces upwards, into the inside of the laptop.
 So when you’re inserting the new drive device you need to be looking at the back of it.

 Inserting the device is extremely fiddly.
 Take care not to touch any of the components on the board.
 Line the card up with the port and gently push the device into the port.
 If you have everything lined up correctly the device shouldn’t take too much to push it in.

-You’ll need to go at a very flat angle otherwise there’s a strong chance that you’ll end up doing what I did and insert the card underneath the port.
+You’ll need to go at a very flat angle.
+Otherwise there’s a strong chance that you’ll end up doing what I did and insert the card underneath the port.
 Clearly, it won’t work if it’s not inserted correctly.
-You’ll know if you’ve done this because the card should snap into position and clip under the small plastic clip at it’s far end.
+You’ll know if you’ve got it right.
+The card should snap into position and clip under the small plastic clip at it’s far end.
 If it’s inserted underneath the port it won’t lie flat and will be difficult to clip in.
 And it won’t work.

 In a word.
 Yes.

 The extra capacity on its own makes this upgrade worth it – but it is a bit of a faff.
-You’ll likely need to reinstall Windows once you’ve done it, and you’ll need to make sure you have all the GeoFlex drivers – I’ll give you details later in the post on how to do that.
+You’ll likely need to reinstall Windows once you’ve done it.
+To do this you’ll need to make sure you have all the GeoFlex drivers.
+I’ll give you details later in the post on how to do that.

 But, another spin off benefit ( haha, spin off – hard drives, see what I did there? ) of this upgrade is that the eMMC storage that comes with the laptop is pretty slow.
 You can google eMMC versus SATA for the reasons why and how different they are performance wise.

 I’ve found the laptop to be much quicker to boot up, and much quicker to switch between applications that are already running is seriously quicker.
 Copying files around is a LOT quicker and opening new applications up is much snappier.